TEN-framework/TEN-Agent/README.md

 Greetings ASTRA.ai Agent!

 ## Concepts
-The ASTRA App/Service is composed of various ASTRA extensions developed using different programming languages.
-The relationships between extensions are described by the concept of a graph to illustrate the flow of data.
+The ASTRA App/Service is built from various ASTRA extensions developed in different programming languages.
+The concept of a graph is used to describe the relationships between these extensions and illustrate the flow of data.
+Additionally, sharing and downloading extensions are made easy through the ASTRA cloud store and ASTRA package manager.

 <div align="center">
  <img src="https://github.com/AgoraIO-Community/ASTRA.ai/assets/471561/9fd7fa08-4eff-46b0-bd50-012c8dccfd9a" width="800">